Riffaells/obsidian-spaced-repetition-recall/docs/docs/en/plugin-commands.md

 ---

-## Review Commands
+## Review CommandManager

 ### Open a note for review

 Opens a note from your review queue based on your configured tags.

 **Usage:**

 1. Press Ctrl/Cmd + P to open command palette
 2. Type "Open a note for review"
 3. Select a deck/tag if prompted
 4. Note opens for review with float bar (if enabled)

 **Settings:**

 -   Configure review tags in Settings → Spaced Repetition → Notes → Tags to review
 -   Enable "Review note directly" to skip tag selection when note has multiple tags

 ---